Ortho Sports Medicine Orange County Medical Center - Curriculum

 Clinical Experiences & Rotations

 Initially, fellows will see patients one on one with the attending.
-From this, the fellow will learn appropriate patient interaction skills and become proficient in the diagnosis of sports related injuries.
-As the year progresses, the fellow’s will begin to develop their own patient base.
-Although the attending will ultimately be responsible for these patients, the fellow will take primary responsibility for their care.
-The fellow’s will be expected to treat these patients as their own be able to make the appropriate diagnosis, develop a comprehensive treatment program, schedule the necessary intervention, perform the surgery, follow the patient post-operatively, manage complications and ultimately see the patient through to recovery.
-The fellow will also direct the patient’s physical therapy and communicate with coaches and trainers as necessary.
+From this, the fellow will learn appropriate patient interaction skills and become proficient in the diagnosis of sports-related injuries.
+As the year progresses, the fellows will begin to develop their own patient base.
+Although the attending has ultimate responsibility for these patients, the fellow will take primary responsibility for their care.
+The fellows will develop the skills necessary to make the appropriate diagnosis, develop a comprehensive treatment program, schedule the appropriate intervention, perform the surgery, follow the patient post-operatively, manage complications and see the patient through to recovery.
+The fellow will also direct the patient’s physical therapy and communicate with coaches and trainers, as necessary.

 Duties in the operating room, like the clinic, will increase as the year progresses.
 At first, the fellows will assist the attending, thus learning by both observation and hands-on experience.
 As they become competent to perform a particular procedure, they will be allowed to perform these surgeries on their own with the attending acting as the assistant.
 Finally, as their surgical skills and confidence improve, they will be allowed to perform certain surgeries on their own, with the attending observing and intervening only when necessary.